 Avoid working for contractors who ask for joint ownership.
 It may seem simple to start out, but the likelihood is you will experience issues in the future that are difficult to resolve and make it more difficult to protect your intellectual property.

 To protect your intellectual property, it is essential you only work with outside contractors you can trust.
 At MYVA360, we take data security seriously.
 We have systems in place to ensure your confidential information is never compromised.
 We don’t make you choose between receiving the business support you require and keeping your trade secrets and other intellectual property safe.

-This month, we are offering a 10-percent discount on all our virtual assistant services.
+Right now, we’re offering a 10-percent discount on all our virtual assistant services when you schedule a free consultation.
 Experience for yourself how contracting a virtual assistant from MYVA360 will take another weight off your shoulders.